spawaskar-cora/cora-docs/docs/analytics/built-in/measurements-scatterplot.md

 #### Step 1: Select a bone

-Once you select a Bone, the rest of the fileds will be show and enabled.
+Once you select a Bone, the rest of the fields will be show and enabled.

 ![Measurement Scatterplot Bone](media/measurement-scatterplot-bone.png)